extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 (1, 'Gucci', 'Black', '25000', NULL);
 ```

-This method is more flexible, as we're
+This method is more flexible, as we're not relying on column order, and we can
+specify exactly which fields we want to write data to.

+## Creating Tem